nemanjam/curious-cat/README.md

 # Curious Cat clone

 This is UI clone of [curiouscat.me](http://curiouscat.me) website based on the Tweeper template from premium Material-UI themes.
-This is made in educational purposes only.
+It is made for educational purposes only.

 ## Demo and Codesandbox